Resume for Carpenter

 6. Certifications and Training

-If you’ve completed specific training courses or obtained certifications directly related to carpentry, list the details on this page.
-This will show your commitment in professional development and continuous learning in the field.
+If you’ve attended any particular training program or obtained certifications directly related to carpentry, list them in this section.
+This will demonstrate your commitment towards professional development and ongoing education within the field.

 Example: